top of page

 Fans 2

 Brown annually ranks in the bottom ten of all Division One schools nationwide in terms of attendance.
 While there is some fluctuation from year to year, average attendance tops out at around 800 fans per game every year.
-Stadium Journey attended the Bears 2022-23 home opener, which attracted just under 900 fans.
 In hockey-mad Rhode Island, these figures can be very surprising.

-There is little turnout by the student body for Bears hockey games.
-This is a recurring theme for many Brown sports and getting more students invested in sporting events is a focus for the new school administration.
+There is a sparse turnout by the student body for Bears hockey games.
+This is a recurring theme for many Brown sports, and how to get more students invested in sporting events is a focus for the new athletic administration.
 With the compact geographic footprint and longstanding rivalries of the Ivy League and ECAC, there is often a good turnout from visiting fans.

 Access 4